foundry-rs/starknet-foundry/docs/src/testing/profiling.md

 ## Integration with [cairo-profiler](https://github.com/software-mansion/cairo-profiler)

-Snforge is able to produce a file with a trace for each passing test (excluding fuzz tests).
+`snforge` is able to produce a file with a trace for each passing test (excluding fuzz tests).
-All you have to do is use the [`--save-trace-data`](../appendix/snforge/test.md#--save-trace-data):
+All you have to do is use the [`--save-trace-data`](../appendix/snforge/test.md#--save-trace-data) flag:

 ```shell
 $ snforge test --save-trace-data